LeGrosLezard/Eyes-detector/README.md

 ![b-ConvertImage](https://user-images.githubusercontent.com/54853371/64929242-fb1dcd00-d823-11e9-98bf-3d8347006d32.jpg)

+so now we know if user moves his head to right, left, top or bot.

 # The head position

 Second we need to verify thead position (personn moves to left or top or bot or right ?) for a re initialization.
 Indeed as we recover a fixed area of the eye area we must take into account the movement of the head of the person because our areas would become obsoletes
+We recover at every moment the detection of the head.
+We thus compare the position of a second ago that is t -1 with the current position t

 ![a-ConvertImage](https://user-images.githubusercontent.com/54853371/64929226-a5492500-d823-11e9-8222-0101e9da7395.jpg)